 Standardization is instrument specific.
 All instruments are standardized each day they are used.
 In addition, pH and specific conductance are standardized every 36 samples.
 A minimum of five standards is used to standardize the inductively coupled plasma-optical emission spectroscopy (ICP), flow injection colorimetry (FIA), and ion chromatography (IC).
-The standard levels used are based on approximately the 5th percentile to the 99th percentile concentrations found in the NADP/NTN data set (Table 6).
-For some analytes, however, this range is too broad, resulting in the higher concentrations not being within the dynamic range of the instrument.
+The standard levels used are based on approximately the 5th percentile to the 99th percentile concentrations found in the NADP/NTN data set.
+For some instrumentation, however, this range is too broad (FIA), resulting in the higher concentrations not being within the dynamic range of the instrument.
 For these analytes, a lower than 99th percentile standard, one that is within the instruments dynamic range, must be used for the highest standards.
 Where possible, the highest standard for each analyte is near the 99th percentile concentration.
 All analytes with concentrations exceeding the highest standard must be diluted and analyzed in the diluted form.
 This results in typically less than 1 percent of the samples requiring dilution.

-Standardization and calibration procedures are the same for AIRMoN-wet and NTN.
+For the ICP, rather than diluting the sample, a broader range of standards is used.
+Standardization and calibration procedures are the same for AIRMON and NTN for all instrumentation.

-All primary standards must be confirmed using these two methods:
+All primary standards must be confirmed using both of these following methods:

-- Certified reference solutions or second source standards to compare with the new stock standards. - Prior standards to compare with the new standards.
+- Certified reference solutions or second source standards (standards made by and obtained from a different source from the primary standards) to compare with the new stock standards. - Prior standards to compare with the new standards.

 If other comparisons are done instead of the above two, they must be approved by the QA Specialist and documented in the laboratory log book and the SOP for that method.
-All primary standard solutions are remade or purchased on or before the expiration date of the old solutions.
-Instrument standardization procedures are documented for each analyte (see Appendix A for appropriate SOPs).
+All primary standard solutions are remade or purchased a few days to a couple of weeks before the expiration date of the old solutions, allowing the analysts time to compare the new with the old and to verify the new standards are within tolerance levels .
+Instrument standardization procedures are documented for each analyte.
 The frequency of standardization may vary with the measurement but is not less than once per analysis day.